steve-hawkins/steve-hawkins.github.io/README.md

 - `bundle exec jekyll serve` to build as is
 - `bundle exec jekyll serve --drafts` to build and show draft posts
-- `bundle exec jekyll serve --drafts --future` to build and show draft and future dated posts
+- `bundle exec jekyll serve --future` to build and show future dated posts

 This will have created a live editing site to browse as you create articles.